tonygustafsson/lightshack/README.md

 ## Plans

 -   Monitor: Scheduler to automatically check statistics in given intervals for x number of sites.
 Saves to LokiDB.
 Could also give warnings to Slack and Email.
--   Web server: A web socket server that listens to LokiDB and when updated it pushes data to client.
--   Web client: A React client that get's updates from web server.
+-   Web client: A Svelte client that get's updates from lokidb.

 ## Run monitor